 Kelp forests harbor a greater variety and higher diversity of plants and animals than almost any other ocean community.
 Many organisms use the thick blades as a safe shelter for their young from predators or even rough storms.

-Among the many mammals and birds that use kelp forests for protection or feeding include seals, sea lions, whales, sea otters, gulls, terns, snowy egrets, great blue herons, cormorants, and shore birds.
+Among the many mammals and birds that use kelp forests for protection or feeding are seals, sea lions, whales, sea otters, gulls, terns, snowy egrets, great blue herons, cormorants, and shore birds.

 These dense canopies of algae generally occur in cold, nutrient-rich waters.
 Because of their dependency upon light for photosynthesis, kelp forests form in shallow open waters and are rarely found deeper than 49-131 feet.